Kezar corridor lands

 • Hunting, fishing, and trapping in accordance with Maine Law

-• Non-commercial foraging of berries and mushrooms
+• Non-commercial foraging of berries, mushrooms, and other wild edibles

 • Hiking and picnicking

-• Horseback riding on dirt roads/ATV trails
+• Horseback riding and gravel biking on dirt roads/ATV trails

 • Cross-country skiing